-The healing process from prior eyelid surgery can last up to a year or so and it is important to receive care from an eyelid specialist (oculoplastic surgeon) as early as possible in such instances in order to manage the healing process toward an optimal direction.
-Non- surgical measures such as steroid injections, lid massages, hyaluronic acid fillers (i.e. Restylane) are some measures that may be required in the postoperative healing phases to help control and direct the eyelid to heal as best as possible.
+The healing process from prior eyelid surgery can last up to a year or so and it is important to receive care from an eyelid specialist (oculoplastic surgeon) as early as possible in such instances to manage the healing process in an optimal direction.
+Non-surgical measures such as steroid injections, lid massages and hyaluronic acid fillers (i.e. Restylane), are some measures that may be required in the postoperative healing phases to help control and direct the eyelid to heal effectively.

-Once you and the doctor believe that the eyelid changes have been stable and require revision either due to an undesired cosmetic appearance and/or ocular symptoms associated with the upper or lower lid malposition, surgery may be warranted depending on the severity of the lid malposition.
+Once you and our ophthalmologist, Dr Syed Ahmad, believe that the eyelid changes have been stabilized and require revision, either from an undesired cosmetic appearance or ocular symptoms associated with the upper or lower lid malposition, surgery may be warranted depending on the severity of the lid malposition.
 There are various components to performing revisional eyelid surgery and it depends on each patient’s clinical findings.
-Dr. Ahmad will examine you and review your surgical history and devise a surgical plan for your specific needs.
+Dr. Ahmad will examine you and review your surgical history to devise a surgical plan for your specific needs.

 If you are looking for revisional eyelid surgery in Plano, Texas, please call Texas Eye & Aesthetic Center at 972-519-9933 for more information.